Jackkzh/IDS721/Project_3/README.md

 The pipeline of this system is as follows:

-Data Processing
+&nbsp; Data Processing
-K-means Clustering
+&nbsp; K-means Clustering
-Recommendation System
+&nbsp; Recommendation System